chichiwang/notes/languages/lisp/practical_common_lisp/README.md

 [Slimv](https://github.com/vim-scripts/slimv.vim), alternatively, is a SWANK client for vim, similar to [SLIME](https://common-lisp.net/project/slime/) for Emacs.

 For instructions on installing either plugin, or using them, please follow [Susam Pal's guide](https://susam.in/blog/lisp-in-vim-with-slimv-or-vlime/).

+### Lisp in a Box
+[Lispbox](https://common-lisp.net/project/lispbox/) is an IDE for Common Lisp development.
+It is a pre-configured packaging of the [Emacs](https://en.wikipedia.org/wiki/Emacs) editing environment, [SLIME](http://common-lisp.net/project/slime/), [Quicklisp](http://www.quicklisp.org/), and [Clozure Common Lisp](https://ccl.clozure.com/).
+Lispbox is designed to get programmers new to Common Lisp up and running in a Lisp development environment with minimu hassle.

 ## Using the REPL
 To use the REPL, use the executable `sbcl` in your console: